Screen of Mailchimp Developer homepage

 My role encompassed collaborating with cross-functional teams, establishing design processes, coordinating with various teams including business operations, marketing, and feature teams.
 I actively engaged in sharing updates and soliciting feedback from leadership.

-Additionally, I participated in mentorship and contributed to the design team culture squad.
+As a member of the design team, I also participated in mentorship and contributed to the design team culture squad.

 ---